 This post contains an affiliate link, which means I receive a small commission (at no extra cost to you) if you purchase from my link.

-These espresso macarons with chocolate caramel ganache are delicate and decadent all at the same time.
 The shells are full of espresso flavor, while the filling is smooth and chocolatey with notes of caramel.
 If you have never made macarons before or need some extra guidance, read my 6 Essential Macaron Rules in this post!

 - White Vinegar: To ensure that your meringue remains stable, clean and wipe down all appliances with white vinegar.